 - CAS: Once your account is created, navigate to the Apply tab and click on the Credentials option.
 Then click the Pay for CAS button and it will put the registration into the Shopping Cart, where you can check out to complete payment.
 Next, return to the Credentials page and click on the Add Institutions button.
 You must click on the Continue button to complete the submission of institutions attended.

 - LSAT: Once your account is created, navigate to the LSAT tab, click on the Register for the LSAT option and follow the online prompts for registration.
+Be prepared to upload a photo as part of the registration process.
 You must check out of the Shopping Cart for you to be registered for the LSAT.

 If you have registered for an LSAT or the Credential Assembly Service (CAS), any changes to name, date of birth, and/or Social Security/Social Insurance number must be submitted to LSAC in writing and require a signature.
 Fill out the LSAC Biographical Information Changes form (PDF), then email the form to LSACbio@LSAC.org, or fax your correction(s) to 215.968.1119, or mail them to: